 - Place in baking dish, cashew side up.

-- After each piece of fish is in the baking dish, add leftover milk and nut topping to tops of fillets.
+- When every piece of fish has been added to the baking dish, use the leftover coconut milk and nut topping to fill in any gaps on the tops of each fillet.

 - Bake at 350 degrees for 15- 20 minutes or until golden.